 1965, spent 10 dollars to buy a box of 280 glass plate negatives.

 Doug Keister's NOTE April 20,

 2020: I continue to be astounded how my half-century journey

 with the John Johnson glass negatives continues to evolve.
-Like most adventures it
+Like

-dogged perseverance, ah-ha moments
+hair-pulling frustration, dogged perseverance, ah-ha moments

 and continual heart-warming discoveries.
 I fully expect photographer

 John Johnson and the significance of his photographs to be fully

 realized as the story continues to unfold.

 One major vehicle that puts the

 photographs in public view is a traveling exhibition of Johnson’s

 photographs arranged by Exhibit